kiprenko/enotes/README.md

 - **User** - a customer of Enotes.
 To become a user you need to create an account using the registration form or using Rest API.
 Users can create and manage their notes, combine them into notebooks, etc;
-- **Note** - a simple note, which includes header, body and priority mark (high, middle, low).
+- **Note** - a simple note, which includes a header, a body, and a priority mark (high, middle, low) .
 It can be created, modified and deleted by a user.
-Also can be combined into a notebook;
+Also, can be combined into a notebook;
 - **Comment** - a comment for a note.
 Users can comment notes.
 Comments can be edited and deleted.
   -**NotesGalleryView** - the main page for every user, this page shows all user's notes.
 Using this page users can view, edit and delete notes.